Ten Reasons Why

 The closest Western Civilization has come to unity since the Congress of Vienna in 1815 was the week the Sgt.
 Pepper album was released.

 The Congress of Vienna was an international gathering in 1814-15 that redrew the map of Europe after the fall of Napoleon.
 “Sgt.
-Pepper’s Lonely Hearts Club Band” was released by the Beatles on June 1, 1967, setting a tone for the Summer of Love with such songs as “With a Little Help From My Friends” and “Lucy in the Sky With Diamonds.”
+Pepper’s Lonely Hearts Club Band” was released by the Beatles on June 1, 1967, setting a tone for the Summer of Love with such songs as “With a Little Help From My Friends” and “Lucy in the Sky With Diamonds” and their masterpiece “A Day in the Life.”

 At the time I happened to be driving across country on Interstate 80.
 In each city where I stopped for gas or food – Laramie, Ogallala, Moline, South Bend – the melodies wafted in from some far-off transistor radio or portable hi-fi.
 It was the most amazing thing I’d ever heard.
 For a brief while the irreparably fragmented consciousness of the West was unified, at least in the minds of the young.